The Market Disconnect.

 Less competition at inspections.
 Slower decision cycles.
 Sellers more willing to negotiate.
 If your finance is sorted and you’re ready to move, the conditions right now are genuinely in your favour.

 Properties anchored to peak market pricing are sitting.
-The agents validating inflated valuations to win listings aren't helping their clients.
 Honest pricing, strong presentation and a quality campaign still achieves strong results.
+That’s the strategy.

 Navigate this with clarity.
 Not emotion.
 The right advice makes all the difference in a transitional market.